Ron Rewald: Bishop, Baldwin, Rewald, Dillingham and Wong

 In 1978 Rewald established an investment firm in Hawaii called "Bishop, Baldwin, Rewald, Dillingham and Wong".
 The firm's name incorporated the names of Rewald and his partner Sunlin Wong along with the names of three prominent kama'aina who had no connection with the business: Charles Reed Bishop, Henry Alexander Baldwin and Benjamin Dillingham.
 The firm claimed that funds were guaranteed by the Federal Deposit Insurance Corporation up to $150,000 and that minimum returns of 20% annually were guaranteed.
 (As the firm was not a chartered bank it was not eligible for FDIC insurance.)

 In 1983, the Internal Revenue Service began an investigation of Rewald when his firm's false FDIC insurance claims were discovered.
 On July 29, 1983, Rewald attempted suicide at the Sheraton Waikiki Hotel, allegedly because the media was on the verge of exposing his background.
 Six days later, the company was forced into bankruptcy.
 Rewald was arrested on August 8, 1983, immediately after his release from the hospital, and was charged with theft by deception.
 He was held in lieu of $10 million bail.
 He faced 98 charges and a maximum of 400 years in prison.
 Sunlin Wong pleaded guilty and was sentenced to two years imprisonment.

 In reality, the investment firm had been a Ponzi scheme.
 Rewald used money from new investors to pay interest to earlier investors, all the while siphoning off funds to pay for his lavish lifestyle.

-In addition to its Hawaii operation, the firm had also opened a branch in Auckland, New Zealand sometime in the 1980s.
+In addition to its Hawaii operation, the firm had also opened a branch in Auckland, New Zealand in 1983.
 New Zealand television reports have suggested that Rewald or his firm was involved in the Māori loan affair of 1986–87.